avikalohany99/portfolio_website/README.md

-# Portfolio Responsive Complete
+# Personal Portfolio Responsive

-### Portfolio responsive complete
-A clean and nice web portfolio that includes everything.
-At first, your name, links to social networks and a great image.
-Then the About section displays more information about you.
-Then the list of Skills it offers.
-It also has a section where it shows some recent work.
-And at the bottom it has a form, and at the end with a footer.
+My Personal Responsive Portfolio Website Using HTML CSS And JavaScript including my links to Social Networks, About section, list of Skills I offer.
+Also includes a section where it shows some of my recent works.
+And at the bottom has a form to allowing users to send me a message.